 - 1. Market animals are to be shown clean. - 2.
-You may use products that are safe for meat production animals for skin conditioning and animal care. - 3.
-Adhesives are not permitted to be use on market animals. - 4.
-Market lambs are to be slicked from head to dock within 15 days of the fair.
+Market animals should be shorn and appropriately washed prior to the show. - 3.
+Market beef cattle must have less that 1 inch of hair on their body and legs down to the knees, tails and heads are optional.
+Market lambs are to be slicked from head to dock, that means body, legs down to knees, tails and heads are optional.
 Market goats are to be slicked for head to tail (may leave a paint brush on the end of the tail.)
+Market swine may be body clipped with a minimum hair length of 1⁄4 inch. - 4.
+No adhesives, products, or coloring agents are permitted on any animal. - 5.
+Any animal showing evidence of unethical fitting practices such as tampering with the natural fletching and muscle development including icing, drenching, and pumping of fluids will be barred from competition.

-Market beef are to be slicked from head to dock with no more than 1 inch of hair at the time of show and tail head is to be removed and heads are to be clipped as well.
-Market swine may be body clipped with a minimum hair length of 1⁄4 inch. - 5.
-Market lambs and goats must be shown with all four feet on the show ring floor. - 6.
-Market goats must be shown with a standard collar. - 7.
+- 6. Market lambs and goats must be shown with all four feet on the show ring floor. - 7.
+Market goats must be shown with a standard collar. - 8.
 All members not adhering to these guidelines will not be permitted to show in the 4-H market classes or sell their 4-H market animals in the livestock auction at the fair.

-SECTION A-1 PERFORMANCE CLASSES 4-H HORSE & PONY SHOW
+SECTION 1 PERFORMANCE CLASSES 4-H HORSE & PONY SHOW RULES

-RULES